captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 I’m not sure I need all that.
 ---
-That seems like a lot.
+That sounds like a lot.
 ---
-Nashville.
----
-Maybe I’ll just go to
+Maybe I’ll just go to Nashville.
 ---
 ## PETER:
 Or you could do that too.